 Chevallier has helped numerous organizations to identify breakthrough solutions to complex problems including Shell, SAP, Lenovo, Cisco, Novo Nordisk, Statkraft, and the United Nations.
 He recently helped the International Committee of the Red Cross identify innovative funding sources and assisted Gavi, the Vaccine Alliance in its drive to have greater impact.
 He also helped Swiss company Agathon to make decisions under high uncertainty during the early stages of the COVID-19 pandemic and supported Tetra Pak in improving its decision-making processes through the optimal engagement of stakeholders.

 At IMD, he is Director of the Global Management Foundations (GMF) program and the Master of Science in Sustainable Management and Technology (SMT) program offered jointly by IMD, the École polytechnique fédérale de Lausanne (EPFL), and the University of Lausanne.
 He is also Co-Director of IMD’s Complex Problem Solving (CPS) program.

 Before joining IMD in 2018, Chevallier served as Associate Vice Provost for Academic Affairs at Rice University in Houston, Texas, where he taught strategic thinking in the School of Engineering.
 He was previously Graduate Dean of the University of Monterrey in Mexico, teaching engineering and business.
 He trained in mechanical engineering and his PhD from Rice University focused on nonlinear stochastic mechanics.
 He then worked in Accenture’s strategy and business architecture division before joining academia.

 Upskill with mastery of the latest general management foundations

-A powerful, new virtual learning experience, which rapidly prepares you to step up to general management, without the need to travel for study.
-This program is also a recognized credit toward your IMD Executive MBA degree.
+A powerful virtual learning experience, which rapidly prepares you to step up to general management, without the need to travel for study.
+This program is also a recognized credit toward IMD Executive MBA degree.